CoderKee/RenowApp/README.md

 If the user views their own Listing in detail, the accept button is greyed out an clicking it will do nothing.

 ## Error handling

+Note that most error handling is done during the **Create Listing** section to ensure that all the necessary information are provided to display a smooth listing section and item details.

 If a user tries to accept their own listing, the button will do nothing(coded as onPress={null}).
 In fact, the button is greyed out for any cases where the user is unable to accept the request.